 Key Strategic Benefits

-- Zero SaaS Premium: This tool runs on its own using free infrastructure (Google Apps Script), eliminating monthly subscription fees associated with enterprise SEO tools.
+- Zero SaaS Premium: This tool runs on its own using free infrastructure, eliminating monthly subscription fees associated with enterprise SEO tools.

 - Absolute Data Integrity: There is no ambiguity.
 If the API returns "not indexed", it is a definitive fact from Google's own database.